wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-client-library.md

 ## Create a new database in an elastic database pool

 *After creating a pool you can also use Transact-SQL for creating new elastic databases in the pool.
-For details see, [Elastic database pool reference - Transact-SQL](/documentation/articles/sql-database-elastic-pool-reference#Transact-SQL).*
+For details see, [Elastic database pool reference - <!-- deleted by customization Transact-SQL](/documentation/articles/sql-database-elastic-pool-reference#Transact-SQL).* --><!-- keep by customization: begin --> Transact-SQL](/documentation/articles/sql-database-elastic-pool-reference/#Transact-SQL).* <!-- keep by customization: end -->

 To create a new database directly in a pool: